 - Do not use your browser's back button.
 When navigating your online exam, only use the navigation buttons within the exam itself.
 Do not use the "back" button or other buttons in your web browser since you may lose your work.

 - Be mindful of your time.
-During your online exam or quiz you should pay attention to the assessment deadline,
+During your online exam or quiz, you should pay attention to the assessment deadline,

-- TIMER: On timed exams, the clock doesn't stop ticking.
+- Timer: On timed exams, the clock doesn't stop ticking.
 Once you start a timed assessment, you must finish within the time limit.

-- TIMEOUT: While the system timeout is two hours, an assessment timeout is one hour.
-To keep your login session active, you must click an exam button, such as "Save and Continue," "Table of Contents," or "Submit for Grading" to save your progress and keep your session alive.
+- Timeout: While the system timeout is two hours, an assessment timeout is one hour.
+To keep your login session active, you must click an exam button, such as "Save and Continue," "Table of Contents," or "Submit for Grading," to save your progress and keep your session alive.

-- Click "Tests & Quizzes" in the left tool menu.
+- Select the Tests & Quizzes tool in the left tool menu.

 - Review the details carefully.